Amanowsky/Amanowsky/README.md

 ### Hi there, I'm Adam 👋
-## I'm aspiring Front-end Web Developer💻 and Gamer hobbyst⚙️
+## I'm aspiring Front-end Web Developer💻 and Streamer hobbyst⚙️
 I like learning new skills and expanding my current knowledge

 ### 💻 Tech Stack